About Jackass Ginger Pool

-As far as I know, the Jackass Ginger Pool is not administered by any official authority.
+The Jackass Ginger Pool resides on the island of Oahu, Hawaii.
+As far as I know, it is not administered by any official authority.
 For information or inquiries about the general area as well as current conditions, you may want to try visiting the Department of Land and Natural Resources (DLNR) website.

 From Waikiki, head west on the H-1 Freeway.
 Then go north on the Pali Hwy (Hwy 61) for about 2.5 miles to Nu’uanu Pali Drive, where there’s a traffic light.
 Turn right onto Nu’uanu Pali Drive (a residential street which eventually winds through a shady forest).